Talented young people from Uganda are invited to attend the football show in Spain

 fast growing game management team; FestoWeb published this information on Saturday, July 10, 2021.

-This is a historic opportunity for young and talented footballers from Uganda to attend a concert in Spain codenamed “Team Fundy”; “We are building bridges to create a thriving and dignified youth reality.”
+This is a historic opportunity for young and talented footballers from Uganda to attend a concert in Spain codenamed “Team Fundy”; “We are building bridges to create a thriving and dignified youthful reality.”

 Herbert Ella Angora, one of the project supervisors